klongtran/game-of-life/README.md

 Overview
 ---

-You start this lab with an existing project, which provides a nice user interface for the Game of Life — but the rules are missing!
+You start this lab with an existing project, which provides a nice user interface for the Main.Game of Life — but the rules are missing!
 You will have the following tasks:

 - Implement Conway’s rules.